 He continues, "Bobo was a master at selling a chokehold.
 Spittle was forming at the edge of his lips.
 ‘Ah, Ah, Ah!’ he groaned, loud enough to be heard in Arlington."

 Through all this, the referee "Two Ton" Tony Galento was demanding that Blassie break the hold because the angry fans were getting closer and closer to the ring.

 Blassie, being a master of improvisation, thought of only one solution.
 "Thinking quickly, I released the choke, grabbed Bobo’s hand, and pressed his fingers around my neck.
 Now it was my turn to sell: ‘Ah, Ah, Ah, Ah!
 Fuck you, Bobo!
 The way you sell, you’re gonna get me killed!’

 "The referee looked on in amazement, but I hadn’t been in professional wrestling this long without learning anything.
 With Brazil in command, the people were happy and forgot that they’d planned to tear the building down."

 Watch: Bobo Brazil Interviewed in Detroit Big Time Wrestling.
 "Go, Go, Bobo!"

 The Legacy of Bobo Brazil

-Other than defeating the dreaded Original Sheik for his United States title on two occasions, he has held regional belts from Florida, San Francisco, Toronto, and even in Japan.
-Bobo also held the World Negro Heavyweight Championship on several occasions and in at least five territories.
-1966 saw Bobo become the champion for the WWA after beating "Killer" Buddy Austin on two occasions, the second time being in 1968, right before the promotion returned to the NWA.
+Other than defeating the dreaded Original Sheik for his United States title on two occasions, he held regional belts from Florida, San Francisco, Toronto, and even in Japan.
+Bobo also found the World Negro (now colored) Heavyweight Championship wrapped around his waist on several occasions and in at least five territories.
+1966 saw Bobo become the champion for the WWA on two occasions after beating "Killer" Buddy Austin on two occasions, the second time being in 1968, right before the Los Angeles-based promotion returned to the NWA.